Margaret Minnicks has been an online writer for many years. She writes about various topics including celebrities and entertainment.

 Those who have been watching the series since its premiere in 2016 know that every member is as vulnerable as a single leaf with a problem or some issue that must be dealt with.

-There is more to the big gate that meets the average eye.
+There is more to the big gate than meets the average eye.
 Many people have seen the big G on the gate when it is closed.
 However, they might fail to see the lions embedded in the design and two big lions on both sides guarding the gate.
 Remember, a gate is a metaphor for keeping people and secrets in as well as keeping them out.
+Besides, the series is produced by Lionsgate Television.

 - Grace sees a former lover after 20 years.
 Noah was Greenleaf Estate's Manager and church Security Chief.
 He was just weeks away from marrying Isabel.
 However, that changed after the prodigal daughter returned home.